opensearch-project/documentation-website/_search-plugins/retrieve-specific-fields.md

 ## Searching with `stored_fields`

-`stored_fields` is another feature in OpenSearch that allows you to explicitly store and retrieve specific fields from documents, separate from the `_source` field.
 By default, OpenSearch stores the entire document in the `_source` field and uses it to return document contents in search results.
 However, sometimes you might want to store certain fields separately for more efficient retrieval.
+You can explicitly store and retrieve specific fields from documents separately from the `_source` field using `stored_fields`.

 Unlike `_source`, `stored_fields` must be explicitly defined in the mappings for fields you want to store separately.
 It can be useful if you frequently need to retrieve only a small subset of fields and want to avoid retrieving the entire `_source` field.
-See following example.
+The following example shows using `stored_fields`.

-1. Create index and mappings:
+1. Create an index with the following mappings:
     ```
     PUT my_index
     {